yAOwzers/tp/docs/DeveloperGuide.md

 ii.
 Test case: `add /t test task /by 10-10-2020 2000`
 Expected: Task is added into the tasklist with a success message printed.
 iii.
 Test case: `add /t test task`
-Expected: An error messsage will be printed in the command line interface.
+Expected: An error message will be printed in the command line interface.
 iv.
 Test case: `add`
 Expected: An error message along with a formatting guideline message will be printed.
 v.
 Test case: `add /t test task /by 2020-10-10 2000`